 One of the significant benefits and consequences that the Data Science Bowl shares with other hackathons and challenge competitions is the diversity in its participants, algorithms developed, and solutions delivered.
 Innovation is a natural consequence of opening up the datasets and posing hard questions to a community of skilled, motivated, and diverse participants.

 Finally, we underscore the power of open data.
-It is the essential input to data science competitions, rich informant for smart analytics innovations, and necessary fuel to drive AI and machine intelligence applications.
+It is the essential input to data science competitions, rich informant for smart analytics innovations, and necessary fuel to drive AI applications.
 Open data repositories are data scientists’ dream in so many ways!
 Open data repositories:

 Therefore, when considering how one can impact outcomes for social good and innovate in the rapidly evolving worldwide digital economy, one need look no further than the power of data science and AI to impel, inform, and ignite such opportunities.